simonsarris/site-simonsarris/src/markdown-pages/stories/stories.md

 title: "Stories"
 ---

-This is a list of stories, most of which were originally published on my newsletter.
-This list may not contain all stories.
+This is an incomplete list of stories, most of which were originally published on my [newsletter](https://simonsarris.substack.com).

 [Incense](/stories/incense)